nf-core/funcscan/docs/output.md

 - antimicrobial peptides (tools: [Macrel](https://github.com/BigDataBiology/macrel), [AMPlify](https://github.com/bcgsc/AMPlify), [ampir](https://ampir.marine-omics.net), [hmmsearch](http://hmmer.org) – summarised by [AMPcombi](https://github.com/Darcy220606/AMPcombi))
 - biosynthetic gene clusters (tools: [antiSMASH](https://docs.antismash.secondarymetabolites.org), [DeepBGC](https://github.com/Merck/deepbgc), [GECCO](https://gecco.embl.de), [hmmsearch](http://hmmer.org) – summarised by [comBGC](#combgc))

 As a general workflow, we recommend to first look at the summary reports ([ARGs](#hamronization), [AMPs](#ampcombi), [BGCs](#combgc)), to get a general overview of what hits have been found across all the tools of each functional group.
 After which, you can explore the specific output directories of each tool to get more detailed information about each result.
-The tool-specific output directories also includes the output from the functional annotation steps of either [prokka](https://github.com/tseemann/prokka), [pyrodigal](https://github.com/althonos/pyrodigal), [prodigal](https://github.com/hyattpd/Prodigal), or [Bakta](https://github.com/oschwengers/bakta) if the `--save_annotations` flag was set and taxonomic classifications from [MMseqs2](https://github.com/soedinglab/MMseqs2) if the `taxonomy_mmseqs_save_intermedfiles` flag was set.
+The tool-specific output directories also includes the output from the functional annotation steps of either [prokka](https://github.com/tseemann/prokka), [pyrodigal](https://github.com/althonos/pyrodigal), [prodigal](https://github.com/hyattpd/Prodigal), or [Bakta](https://github.com/oschwengers/bakta) if the `--save_annotations` flag was set.
+Additionally, taxonomic classifications from [MMseqs2](https://github.com/soedinglab/MMseqs2) are saved if the `taxonomy_mmseqs_save_intermedfiles` flag was set.

 Similarly, all downloaded databases are saved (i.e. from [MMseqs2](https://github.com/soedinglab/MMseqs2), [antiSMASH](https://docs.antismash.secondarymetabolites.org), [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder), [Bakta](https://github.com/oschwengers/bakta), [DeepARG](https://bitbucket.org/gusphdproj/deeparg-ss/src/master), and/or [AMPcombi](https://github.com/Darcy220606/AMPcombi)) into the output directory `<outdir>/downloads/` if the `--save_databases` flag was set.